albe-rosado/dcp-pdf/Readme.md

 - produce a single pdf file
 - anything else I could come up with later...

- if you feel is so gross you can't wait(it is), submit a PR yourself.
+ if you feel so gross you can't wait, submit a PR yourself.